vers-one/EpubReader/README.md

 // OTHER CONTENT

-// All fonts in the book (file name is the key) Dictionary<string, EpubByteContentFile> fonts = bookContent.Fonts;
+// All fonts in the book (key is the file name) Dictionary<string, EpubByteContentFile> fonts = bookContent.Fonts;

 // All files in the book (including HTML, CSS, images, fonts, and other types of files)